ghdz89/getting-started-gilberto/README.md

 - Username: `user_good`
 - Password: `pass_good`

-If you select a bank that requires multi-factor authentication ("MFA"), enter the following code to proceed:
+If you select a bank that requires multi-factor authentication ("MFA"), enter the following code to proceed: `1234`

-`1234`

 #### OAuth banks

-For banks that use OAuth, end users temporarily leave Link to authenticate and permission data using the institution's website or mobile app instead.
-Afterward, they're redirected back to Link to complete the Link flow and return control to the application.
-In this app, the "Platypus OAuth Bank" is an OAuth bank.
+With OAuth banks, end users temporarily leave Link to authenticate and permission data using the bank's website (or mobile app) instead.
+Afterward, they're redirected back to Link to complete the Link flow and return control to the application where the account is being linked.
+In this app, "Platypus OAuth Bank" is an OAuth bank.

 To experience an OAuth flow in this app: